-The programme has prepared several templates to support your project implementation and reporting.
+The programme has mandatory templates to support your project implementation and reporting.
 Templates will be available at Programme website https://centralbaltic.eu/for-projects/documents/.

-Following templates are prepared:
+The templates are:

 - Report of Hours and Employment Confirmation (Report of hours) - Output and result indicator templates for Programme Objectives - GBER (General Block Exemption Regulation) Art 20a monitoring - List of participants for face-to-face events